Digital & Social Media Safety Tips for Caregivers

 - Identify clear expectations about using video game systems or other household devices with digital capabilities.

 - Specify time frames when kids can be online.
 For example, sleep is known to be disrupted when kids bring their cell phones or tablets to bed.
-Have a designated spot for devices to be kept when not in use.
+Have a designated spot for devices when not in use.

 - Communicate a firm message that kids should never meet someone in person from the digital world without talking to an adult first.